Medical Speech-Language Pathology FAQ

 Can I complete my graduate program in less than 8 quarters?

-No. A minimum of 8 quarters is necessary to complete the didactic and clinical requirements of the program.
+No. A minimum of 8 quarters are necessary in order to complete the didactic and clinical requirements of the program.

 What are the academic performance expectations for the graduate program?